Rakarake/Engineless/README.md

 There are few saftey checks, for example, systems with faulty arguments will be reported only when they are about to be used.

+The order of registration of the systems determine in which order they will be executed.

 If you know how to solve this, tell me 😳 (the value types are boxed, so the solution might not be that far off, maybe).